 Title: This should be highly relevant to the content of the page and should mention the product at the beginning.
 Google only displays around 70 characters of a title on desktop.
 So make sure that your titles aren’t cut off.
 Unfortunately, it’s a bit more complicated than just counting characters.
-You can use Moz’s Title Tool to check if your titles fit in 512 pixels and to learn more about the importance of title tags.
-You can read more about title tag length in this guide from Moz.
-Moz also have a tool for checking the length of your title tags, but it needs to be updated to reflect the recent changes.
+Fortunately, you can use Moz’s title tag tool to see what a particular title will look like in Google’s search results.
+That link also contains a guide explaining more about how Google displays title tags.

 Since a user will see the title, you need to make sure their possible query words are present in your title but you should also write a title that’s more like a sentence than a list of keywords.
 Try and include the product name and category name where possible.

 You should also ensure the titles you use are unique – even titles that differ by just one word (such as colour or size) are too similar and will not bring in much value.
 You can check for duplicate titles using the 123 Reg Search Engine Optimiser tool.